 How to Scare Away Your CCTV Ghost

-The first step toward eliminating ghosting on your cameras is to divide camera coverage between day and night.
+The first step toward how to fix CCTV ghosting on your cameras is to divide camera coverage between day and night.
 If you’re having problems with the clarity of images at night, you may need upgraded HD night vision equipment.
 Most HD IP cameras have a CMOS sensor that helps keep images clean during daylight.
 But these tools simply don’t perform as well in low-light conditions.

 You can also add an infrared sensor to your camera.
 The trick is to choose a higher quality camera with better sensors to improve your visuals.
 Today’s digital IP-enabled cameras are both more sophisticated and less likely to have ghosting.

 You should also make sure your entire site is as well-lit as possible.
-If you’re placing a camera under a light source, a lens hood could help eliminate any lens flare.
+If you’re placing a camera under a light source, a lens hood could help eliminate any lens flare, getting rid of CCTV ghosts.
 Make sure the cameras are placed properly.
 This could include watching the video feed to ensure you aren’t catching a flare from the rising sun in the mornings.
 The same process could occur with the setting sun.
 Generally, you don’t want the camera pointing at an angle that is ever hampered by the sun, if you can avoid it.

 During the day, you should perform regular maintenance on your cameras to be sure they’re functioning properly.
 This should include periodically dusting your cameras and inspecting them for wear and tear.
 When was the last time you walked around your business and checked camera housings, placement, and any other signs that your transmission signal could be corrupted?